Public Holidays in Pakistan 2026 – Islamic, National & Public Holidays

 Notes & Observations

-• Islamic holidays (Eid-ul-Fitr, Eid al-Adha, Ashura, Eid Milad) follow the lunar calendar and can shift by 1 day based on moon sighting and official notice.
-The 2026 dates above are widely published estimates until Pakistan issues the final notification.
+• Islamic holidays such as Eid-ul-Fitr, Eid al-Adha, Ashura, and Eid Milad follow the lunar calendar and may shift by one day depending on moon sighting and official announcements.
+The listed 2026 dates are estimates until confirmed by Pakistan’s authorities.

-• Pakistan does not routinely grant a Monday substitute if a holiday falls on Sunday.
+• Pakistan does not usually provide a substitute holiday if a public holiday falls on a Sunday.

-• Some holidays are optional or provincial (e.g., Shab-e-Meraj, Baisakhi, Holi).
+• Some holidays are optional or observed regionally, including Shab-e-Meraj, Baisakhi, and Holi.

-• Extra holidays can be declared by provincial governments for local or administrative reasons.
+• Provincial governments may declare extra holidays for local or administrative reasons.

 Frequently Asked Questions (FAQs)